AlgoCompSynth/AlgoCompSynth-One/README.md

 - It avoids licensing issues with distributing binaries, and
 - The source code is right there for you to examine and enhance.

-The downside is that the components that need to be compiled, `torchaudio` and `cuSignal`, take a fair amount of time to build.
+The downside is that the components that need to be compiled, `torchaudio`, `torchvision`, `cupy`, and `cuSignal`, take a fair amount of time to build.
 I have included logfiles of my builds on a Jetson AGX Xavier so you can get an idea of what to expect for build times.

+The builds only need to be done once unless you want to change versions.
-The installers create a virtual desktop inside the repository.
-The Python wheels downloaded or built are cached in `AlgoCompSynth-One/JetPack/Wheels`, and the install scripts will look for those first rather than doing a new build.
+The installers create a virtual desktop inside this repository.
+The Python wheels downloaded or built are cached in `AlgoCompSynth-One/JetPack5/Wheels`, and the install scripts will look for those first rather than doing a new build.